kossj/foodie/README.md

 # foodie :)

 This is a calorie tracker and analyzer, created for a school project.
-The requirements are linked [here]("The Food Class.pdf")
+Info found in "The Food Clas.pdf".